matthias-reis/aithir.de/_content/storylines/tattoos.md

 The front door was formed exactly like the logo on the book.
 It was a cicada.
 Now she remembered that she observed the symbol everywhere along the way.
-On the entrance door, the trunk, the battery pack of the caracal.
+On the entrance door, the trunk, even the battery pack of the caracal.

-She entered.
+She entered and had a cup of tea with the bird that seemed so human in its gestures.

 ---

 The tree and the area were constantly changing.
-Lucy particularly noticed that when she stepped outside the raven's tree house.
-It was dark.
+Lucy particularly noticed that when she stepped outside the raven's tree house again.
+It was dark although only some minutes had passed.
 The tree was lit by some Japanese lanterns and thousands of small lights that presumably came from all those sleeping semi-cyborg inhabitants - yet another iconic photo she couldn't take.

 The black bird showed her the way as they climbed even further to the top of the crown.
 And finally, she had reached a plateau at the top and could have a look outside the roof of leaves.

+==> <image> 10

 "Hello, Lucy", another darker and calmer voice said.
 A huge barn owl sat next to her, the large moon in its back.
 "You are this year's winner.
 Is it what you